NFL Power Rankings 2017: Week 12 Movers & Shakers Include Vikings, Falcons, & Jaguars

 — NFL (@NFL) November 21, 2017

 Speaking of falling out of the top 10, that’s exactly what happened to Dak Prescott and the Dallas Cowboys.
 They met up with the NFC force known as the Philadelphia Eagles in Sunday Night Football.
 It was a one-sided affair as Carson Wentz led his Eagles to a 37-9 blowout.
-Dallas is now in danger of falling below.500 and with Ezekiel Elliott’s suspension now in effect, it’s looking like the rest of the season will be a rough one for Cowboys fans.
+Dallas is now in danger of falling below 0.500, and with Ezekiel Elliott’s suspension now in effect, it’s looking like the rest of the season will be a rough one for Cowboys fans.

 [Featured Image by Hannah Foslien/Getty Images]